dbschenker/vaultpal/README.md

 Check the [releases](https://github.com/dbschenker/vaultpal/releases) section for the most recent binaries that are suitable for your operating system.

-Please note that vaultpal has been thoroughly tested on MacOS (`*darwin` binaries) and Linux, but not on Windows.
+Please note that vaultpal has been thoroughly tested on macOS (`*darwin` binaries) and Linux, but not on Windows.
 The binary should execute without issues, but there may be subtle differences, e.g. in the handling of file locations.
 Alternatively, consider [Windows Subsystem for Linux](https://docs.microsoft.com/de-de/windows/wsl/install-win10).